 Cooling towers

-When to Use Positive Displacement Pumps
+When To Use Positive Displacement Pumps

 Positive displacement pumps are excellent for pumping viscous fluids, such as oil, paint, and resin, at high pressure and low flow rates.
 You’ll often find positive displacement pumps in the following environments.